GLOBAL MARKETS-Whiplashed Wall Street struggles with mixed payrolls data

 SUPPLY CONCERNS

-Longer-dated Treasury yields rose anew on Friday but shorter-term government bonds declined after the U.S. nonfarm payrolls.
-Analysts said the report was solid enough to keep the Fed on track to raise interest rates at its March meeting.
+Longer-dated Treasury yields rose anew on Friday but shorter-term government bonds declined after the U.S. nonfarm payrolls report.
+Analysts said the data was solid enough to keep the Fed on track to raise interest rates at its March meeting.

 Euro zone inflation rose unexpectedly last month to 5% from 4.9% in November, a record high for the currency bloc, though unlike the Fed, the European Central Bank says prices will ease enough this year to avoid the need for rate hikes.

-Oil prices edged lower on Friday, as the market weighed supply concerns from the unrest in Kazakhstan and outages in Libya against a U.S. jobs report that missed expectations and its potential impact on Federal Reserve policy.
+Oil prices reversed on Friday, as the market weighed supply concerns from the unrest in Kazakhstan and outages in Libya against the U.S. jobs report that missed expectations

-Spot gold XAU= stood at $1,792 an ounce, slightly firmer on the day after touching a two-week low of $1,788.25 on Thursday, as rising U.S. Treasury yields hurt demand for the non-interest bearing metal.
+Spot gold XAU= stood at $1,795 an ounce, firmer on the day after touching a two-week low of $1,788.25 on Thursday, as rising U.S. Treasury yields hurt demand for the non-interest bearing metal.

 Bitcoin BTC=BTSP slumped as much as 5% on Friday to its lowest since late September, amid a broader sell-off for cryptocurrencies driven by concerns about tighter U.S. monetary policy.